deep1792/KubePwn/README.md

 ## 🧷 Note

         Kubepwn is for **ethical, educational, and research** purposes only.
+"All vulnerabilities in this lab are intentional.
+Do not test these techniques against           systems without explicit permission."
         Use responsibly.
 Abuse = 🚫 permanent ban from the internet (just kidding... or not).